matwjablonski/kodilla-wdp-1910-00/Scripts.md

     function showFeedback (deactivateDot)

-Function findActive is responsible for seting the activePosition variable up and each 3000ms it triggers showFeedback function with arguments of active possition passed .
+Function findActive is responsible for seting the activePosition variable up and each 3000ms it triggers showFeedback function with arguments of active position passed.

 Function showFeedback is responsible for switching the hide-section class what actually means making the particular slide visible/invisible.

 ### hot-deal-slider-main.js

+**Purpose**

+This script adds slide show feature to Hot Deal section.

+**Variables**

+    const smallSlidesAll

+    This array like collections contain all elements with class hot-deal-small-slider.

+    const slideLinks

+    This array like collections contain all elements with class dot.

+    const slideAll

+    This array like collections contain all elements with class slide.

+**Functions**

+    function showSlides

+Function showSlides is taking care of adding and removing class active in the time interval of 3000ms to elements specified by SlideIndex counter.

+Script does recognize if device window is wider than 991px and in case it is not adding swipe functionalities to the code.

+### hot-deal-slider-side.js

+**Purpose**

+This script adds click operation to next/prev buttons.

+**Variables**

+    let slideIndex = 1

+    It sets up initial slide.

+**Functions**

+    function prevButton ()

+    function nextButton

+Functions above add EventListener to next/prev button that waits for click operations.
+When it happens the slideIndex is increased(next) or decreased(prev) and class active is switched to new slide that becomes active current slide.

+### hot-deal-swipe.js

 **Purpose**